 Criticize The Rental

-When you first move in, your landlord should complete a room-by-room inspection checklist with you.
-Although you may still be enchanted with your new home, you should focus on the inspection and complete this form as if your life depended on it.
+When you first move in, your landlord should always complete a room-by-room move-in inspection with you.
+Although you may still be enchanted with your new home, you should keep your focus on the inspection and complete this form as if your life depended on it.

 List every dent, mold area, and spot on the carpet until your landlord is second-guessing his efforts to prepare for new tenants.
 You should treat this written inspection as a golden opportunity to protect yourself, setting up the evidence for a grounded disagreement if needed.